Commercial Truck Financing

 Banks reject about the same number as loan applications as they approve, and it can take months for them to approve a loan application.
 While your credit score could qualify you for bank financing, you’re probably eager to get back on the road.
 And other factors can also lead to a loan application’s rejection.
 They prefer that you’ve been in business over five years, or have significant cash reserves.

-Alternative lenders offer bad credit business loans to borrowers with rocky credit histories or who can’t qualify for traditional financing for other reasons.
-You could use the proceeds from those loans to purchase your truck.
+Alternative lenders offer bad credit business loans in the form of a merchant cash advance to borrowers with rocky credit histories or who can’t qualify for traditional financing for other reasons.
+You could use the proceeds from this type of funding to purchase your truck.

 If you know that it’s time to take out a commercial truck financing loan or another loan to purchase the equipment your business needs to be successful, apply today!
 It takes just a few minutes online, and your loan could be funded within a few days.